 Given that we’re on the topic of swaps, it would be right to introduce this type of interest rate derivative.

-ABC buys a 3 year Swaption where they pay fixed and receive floating (they buy a payer Swaption) at a strike rate of 2% exercisable at the end of one year.
-At expiration, if the reference rate is greater than 2%, ABC will exercise the option following which the swap takes effect for 3 years.
-If the reference rate is less than 2% the option will not be exercised.
+ABC buys a 3-year Swaption where they pay fixed and receive floating (they buy a payer Swaption) at a strike rate of 2% exercisable at the end of one year.
+At expiration, if the reference rate is greater than 2%, ABC will exercise the option following which the swap takes effect for three years.
+If the reference rate is less than 2%, the option will not be exercised.

 Caps and Floors

-As the terms should indicate, a Cap caps one’s risk and a Floor floors one’s risk.
-Caps and Floors are options on interest rates i.e. the underlying is an interest rate and the strike rate is the rate at which the buyer exercises the option.
+As the terms should indicate, a Cap caps one’s risk and Floor floors one’s risk.
+Caps and Floors are options on interest rates, i.e., the underlying is an interest rate, and the strike rate is the rate at which the buyer exercises the option.
 They are generally issued with Floating Rate Bonds/Notes (FRNs).

-Caps consist of a series of ‘Caplets’ and Floors of ‘Floorlets’.
+Caps consist of a series of ‘Caplets’ and Floors of ‘Floorlets.’
 Caplets and Floorlets are essentially caps and floors but with short time frames.
-A one year Cap may consist of a series of four Caplets which have a tenor/expiration of 3 months each.
+A one year Cap may consist of a series of four Caplets that have a tenor/expiration of 3 months each.